 Do not consume the yolk if you already have high cholesterol levels.
-Otherwise, you can consume whole eggs that are rich in fat-soluble vitamins and other nutrients that are useful for your body.
+Otherwise, you can consume whole eggs rich in fat-soluble vitamins and other valuable nutrients for your body.

-Seafood such as shrimp and lobsters contain iodine and zinc.
-And, as you know, iodine and zinc can help increase the production of thyroid hormone.
-You can safely consume at least 3 oz.
-Of shellfish to improve your thyroid levels.
+Seafood such as shrimp and lobsters contains iodine and zinc.
+And as you know, iodine and zinc can help increase the production of thyroid hormones.
+You can safely consume at least 3 oz of shellfish to improve your thyroid levels.

 Start cooking with olive oil if you do not use it already.
-Olive oil is rich in healthy fats and nutrients that help increase the levels of thyroid hormone.
+Olive oil is rich in healthy fats and nutrients that help increase thyroid hormone levels.

-Olive oil also helps reduce LDL cholesterol, which helps you lose weight and keep your heart healthy.
+Olive oil also helps reduce LDL cholesterol, which allows you to lose weight and keep your heart healthy.
 You can use up to 10 tablespoons of olive oil per day.

-Flax seeds are a great source of omega-3 fatty acids, zinc, selenium and iodine.
-You can consume ground flax seeds with your breakfast cereal or shake, or you can use flaxseed oil for cooking.
+Flax seeds are a great source of omega-3 fatty acids, zinc, selenium, and iodine.
+You can consume ground flax seeds with your breakfast cereal or shake or use flaxseed oil for cooking.

-You can have 2-3 tablespoons of ground flax seed powder and 2 tablespoons of flax seed oil per day.
+You can have 2-3 tablespoons of ground flaxseed powder and two tablespoons of oil per day.

 Legumes are rich in iodine and zinc and do not contain gluten.
-You can consume lentils, beans, bean sprouts, chickpeas, etc. to increase the secretion of thyroid hormone.
+You can consume lentils, beans, bean sprouts, chickpeas, etc., to increase thyroid hormone secretion.

 Foods rich in fiber:

-Add fiber-rich foods to your diet because if you suffer from hypothyroidism, you probably also suffer from indigestion and constipation.
+Add fiber-rich foods to your diet because you probably also suffer from indigestion and constipation if you suffer from hypothyroidism.

 Water helps to hydrate and eliminate toxins.
-Drink 3-4 liters of clean water per day to help your cells function properly.
+Drink 3-4 liters of clean water daily to help your cells function correctly.